simonmarks-deloitte/redis-connector/README.md

 The configured Redis module can act as an [ObjectStore](http://www.mulesoft.org/docs/site/current3/apidocs/index.html?org/mule/api/store/ObjectStore.html), which can be injected into any object needing such a store.

-> Mule object stores are stored as Redis Hashes named "mule.objectstore.{ospn}", where ospn is the object store partition name (or "_default" if none has been specified).
+> Mule object stores are stored as Redis Hashes named `mule.objectstore.{ospn}`, where ospn is the object store partition name (or `_default` if none has been specified).

 For example, the following shows how to use the Redis module as the data store for a Mule-powered [PubSubHubbub hub](https://github.com/mulesoft/mule-module-pubsubhubbub):